-Small sided games only.
-2v2, 4v4 Max.
+Small sided games only, 2v2, 4v4 Max.

-Premium on all players getting Max 7v7
+Premium on all players getting touches. player development -Max 7v7

-- Small sided games 2v2, 3v3, 4v4 MAX
+- 2v2, 3v3, 4v4 MAX

-- First touch soft football

-- Each child has their own Water Bottle & Gum Shield
+- Water Bottle & Gum Shield

 - Have a ball per child at all sessions.

-- Child brings their own ball

 - · Only goes flat out no sense of pace

 - Is self-centred will want their own ball

 - Has little concern for team activities

 - Physical & Physiological state of boys & girls is very similar

 - Has limited sense of time & space

 - Has a short attention span